Mount Cook Day Trip

 • 9Exceptional | 9 reviews

-Mount Cook is New Zealand's highest mountain and one of the country's most photographed landmarks.
-Explore stunning scenery on this day trip from Queenstown.
+Mount Cook is New Zealand's highest mountain and a prominent landmark.
+This day trip from Queenstown offers stunning scenery.

 Mount Cook Day Trip

-We'll pick you up from your hotel in Queenstown at the indicated time and set off on our day trip to Mount Cook.
-Along the way, we'll make several stops to admire the wild landscapes of South Island, including a stop at a shop for snacks and refreshments.
+We will pick you up from your hotel in Queenstown at the specified time and depart for Mount Cook.
+En route, there will be several stops to enjoy the wild landscapes of South Island, including a stop at a shop for snacks and refreshments.

-We'll journey into the wilderness of New Zealand's Southern Alps, known for its mountains, glaciers, and lakes.
-A notable stop is Lake Pukaki, famous for its deep blue waters.
-We will continue until we reach Mount Cook.
+We will travel into the wilderness of New Zealand's Southern Alps, known for its mountains, glaciers, and lakes.
+A notable stop will be Lake Pukaki, famous for its deep blue waters.
+Following this, we will continue towards Mount Cook.

-We expect to arrive back in Queenstown and drop you off at your hotel at approximately 6:45 pm.
+We will arrive back in Queenstown at approximately 6:45 pm, dropping you off at your hotel.

 Day Trip & Helicopter and Plane Ride

-To enhance your visit to Mount Cook, you can add a small plane and helicopter ride with a snow landing when booking.
-This includes the same itinerary, plus a scenic flight in a light aircraft and a helicopter landing on the Tasman Glacier.
+For a special experience, you can add a plane and helicopter ride with a snow landing when booking.
+This includes a scenic flight and a helicopter landing on the Tasman Glacier as part of the same itinerary.

 Included